 Just like with WebRTC and HTTP/2, our tech engineers have done it again!
 We’re always keeping up with the latest tech trends in order to bring you the coolest features on the market.

-We are proud to announce that CDN77 is now supporting TLS 1.3!
+Even though it’s still a draft, we are proud to announce that CDN77 is now supporting TLS 1.3!

 If you’re looking for a way to improve your website speed performance, TLS 1.3 is a big deal for you.
 With TLS 1.3 you can reduce the handshake duration by 50% and secure each session individually.